1922 Thieuloy-Saint-Antoine mid-air collision

-The 1922 Picardie mid-air collision took place on 7 April 1922 over Picardie, France, involving British and French passenger-carrying biplanes.
+The 1922 Thieuloy-Saint-Antoine mid-air collision took place on 7 April 1922 over Picardie, France, involving British and French passenger-carrying biplanes.
 The midair collision occurred in foggy conditions.
 A British aircraft flying from Croydon to Paris with only mail on board collided with a French aircraft flying three passengers from Paris to Croydon, which resulted in seven deaths.
 This was the first instance of a mid-air collision involving an airliner.

 Background

-Following World War I, there was a steep decline in demand for military aircraft and their pilots.
-Like other countries, France and Britain turned to establishing a civilian air industry, initially converting military designs to domestic purposes.

 The first Airco-designed aircraft for airline work after World War I was the de Havilland DH.18A.
 One aircraft owned by the Air Ministry (registration G-EAWO), was transferred from Instone Air Line to Daimler Hire Limited for operation on the Croydon-Paris route until the three de Havilland DH.34s which Daimler had on order could be delivered.
-The service commenced that week on 2 April 1922.

 The French company Compagnie des Grands Express Aériens (CGEA) was operating a Farman F.60 Goliath (registration F-GEAD) on a daily service from Le Bourget to Croydon.